Amazon said to be reconsidering New York City headquarters

 Among other things, Amazon said it would hire from “across the five boroughs,” offer career training for local residents and bring in over $27 billion in state and local tax revenue that can help “improve subways and buses.”

 If the deal does fall through, some fear it could have broader repercussions on New York’s ability to attract top corporations.
-“It’s setting a bad precedent,” Scissura says.
-“This is getting the business community very worried about the future of New York. “
+“It’s setting a bad precedent,” Carlo Scissura, president and CEO, New York Building Congress, told CNN Business on Friday.
+“This is getting the business community very worried about the future of New York. ”